 From India, New Delhi

-you can measure their performance and efficiency by reviewing individual employees daily, weekly and monthly target as well as production of the individual department.
-Also you can review their absenteeism, late mark, overtime. you have to considered their positive and negative aspects.
+Hi, you can measure their performance and efficiency by reviewing individual employees' daily, weekly, and monthly targets as well as the production of the individual department.
+Additionally, you can review their absenteeism, tardiness, and overtime.
+You have to consider both their positive and negative aspects.

 From India, Mumbai